United Way of Central Maryland FAQs

 Q: How many agencies receive UWCM distributions of money?

-A: UWCM distributes funds to more than 1,700 nonprofit health and human service agencies each year through designations, and approximately 120 receive grants.
+A: UWCM distributes funds to more than 1,600 nonprofit health and human service agencies each year through designations and more than 100 receive grants.
 UWCM provides health and human service organizations with multiple opportunities throughout the year to compete for grant funding.

 Q: What is UWCM's fee to designate?

 A: UWCM’s designation fee is a flat rate of 5 percent, with a minimum of $5 and a cap of $500.
-There is no fee to designate to UWCM, jurisdictions or the 2-1-1 Maryland at UWCM information and referral service.
+There is no fee to designate to UWCM, our six community funds, 2-1-1 MD at UWCM, our Family Stability Initiative or our Access to Healthy Food Initiative.

 Q: Why should I give to United Way of Central Maryland when I can give directly to charities?